j-dumas/j-dumas/README.md

 I'm **Jérémy**, a graduate student in Computer Science.
-I study ICS Security using game theory, but I am also interested in low-level programming, operating systems and of course all of cybersecurity.
+I study ICPS Security using game theory, but I am also interested in low-level programming, operating systems and of course all of cybersecurity.
 I'm a **big** Tolkien fan !

 ## Interests
 - Cybersecurity